 The Law Librarians Association of Wisconsin (LLAW) supports members in furthering: educational goals through appropriate programs, services and professional development; informational goals by providing timely communication tools together with forums for meaningful discussion; social and networking opportunities to cultivate a spirit of professionalism and cooperation among members and their libraries.

 The Law Librarians Association of Wisconsin (LLAW) is a non-profit organization established for educational, informational and social purposes.
 Its objectives are to promote librarianship; develop the usefulness of libraries and the skill of their users; cultivate the profession of law librarianship; foster a spirit of cooperation among members; and provide a forum for the exchange of ideas and resources on a state-wide level.

-LLAW became a chapter of the American Association of Law Libraries in June, 1982.
+LLAW became a chapter of the American Association of Law Libraries (AALL) in June, 1982.
+LLAW is required to provide AALL with an annual report.
 Today over 100 members represent all segments of the legal library community, including private law firm, corporate, county, state, federal and academic librarians

 LLAW meets quarterly to discuss business, to listen to speakers on educational topics, and to network with colleagues.
 Visitors are always welcome at our meetings.
 For location and details of meetings, please see Programs.
 In addition to our own meetings, LLAW and its members participate in library and legal conferences at the state and national level.

 LLAW also provides a brochure which can be downloaded, printed, and distributed.